 Outplacement programs assist terminated employees in making the transition to new employment.

-Generally, outplacement programs involve individuals counseling sessions with external or internal counselors where individuals are able to share their feelings.
+Generally, outplacement programs involve individual counseling sessions with external or internal counselors where individuals are able to share their feelings.

 In addition, workshops may be used to show individuals how to become successful job seekers by teaching them how to identify their skills and abilities, develop resumes, and interview prospective employers.